laubsterboy/infinitum/readme.txt

 == Changelog ==

+= 1.3.0 - 2025-03-12 =
+* Updated: modal.js to add a new feature to automatically add offsets to the modalElement (top, right, bottom, and/or left) based on the position of the openElement, also another feature to allow for scrolling to reveal the open button and maximize the space available for the modal
+* Updated: infinitum/drawer block to support the new modal.js features

 = 1.2.2 - 2025-03-07 =
 * Updated: modal.js and infinitum/drawer view.js so that when one modal is opened it will close all others that are currently open, in case open/close buttons are in a fixed position and visible when modals are open